linkwarden/linkwarden/README.md

 - 🧩 Browser extension, managed by the community [check it out!](https://github.com/linkwarden/browser-extension)
 - ⬇️ Import your bookmarks from other browsers.

+## Suggestions

+We usually go after the [popular suggestions](https://github.com/linkwarden/linkwarden/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc).
+Feel free to open a [new issue](https://github.com/linkwarden/linkwarden/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=) to suggest one - others might be interested too! :)

 ## Roadmap

 Make sure to check out our [public roadmap](https://github.com/orgs/linkwarden/projects/1).